What you need to know about the growth of Africa’s financial markets

-Investors need to venture into Africa’s financial markets to avert the hiccup caused by low-liquidity.
-However, weak policies have for a long time hampered investors, both local and international, from participating in the capital markets.
+Weak policies have for a long time hampered investors, both local and international, from participating in the capital markets.

 African countries need to facilitate liquidity in the markets through policy initiatives that attract local investors.
-From this point, it will enable development in financial products and increased asset acquisition.
+From this point, it can enable development in financial products and increased asset acquisition.
 Ultimately, it will lead to market capitalization.